Marc Stickdorn smiling into the camera, visualization of people

 These coordinators get in touch with the different departments to find out what kind of projects are going on and where those impact customer experience at a particular part of the journey.

-It is absolutely essential that the coordinators get in touch with other departments, start building relationships across the silos of your organization and collect information.
+Journey map coordinators get in touch with other departments, start building relationships across the silos of your organization and collect information.

 Who should update journey maps?
 Should everyone contribute, or is it better to limit it to a few people?
 How frequently should you update them?

-This depends on what kind of map you are at.
-Remembering the slide I showed you; there are workshop maps, project maps, management maps.
-Workshop maps you typically do not update.
-You create them to collect information, probably in a co-creative setting where you invite your customers and learn from them.
-You might digitize them, it might be a starting point for a project map but you typically don’t update workshop maps.
-Project maps you update throughout a project.
+- Project maps you update throughout a project.
 That depends on the kind of projects you have.
 What is the velocity of your project?
 If you have a fast-paced project where you have regular changes, where you do research, there you might add research data every day to the map.
 Where you do prototyping, you might add prototypes to it.
 Or your hypothesis and the results of that.
 You could also upload reports or videos of the prototypes to it.
+In a project it really depends on the velocity of it: the faster the project goes, the more you update it.
+I have been in projects that went on for years and every few weeks people were working on it.
+Of course you don’t update it on a daily basis, but ongoing.
+Like every few weeks.

-It’s more like, they add a user pain point, they discovered from the support work.
-There might be another team pain point they discovered by talking to their colleagues.
-It might be a new project they add to it.
-There are only tiny changes every week.
-But the nice thing is they meet each week, they take a look at the map.
-If there are any changes that folks put up there, they will highlight them.
+But the advantage is that they meet each week, they take a look at the map.
+If there are any changes that somebody put up there, they will highlight them.
 Immediately you see all the changes in the map.
 What was added to it?
-That also helps to speed up meetings because horrible meetings are when everyone talks about exactly the same thing every week.
+That also helps to speed up meetings.
+The most horrible meetings are those where everyone talks about exactly the same thing every week.

-Most of our clients do it on a monthly basis.
-There are few companies –rather in the production and the manufacturing area – where they have lots of products.
+There are few companies – rather in the production and the manufacturing area – where they have lots of products.
 They were much smaller, much slower going.
 They produce cars for example, or b2b manufacturer.
 They do it on a quarterly basis.

 I don’t think it makes sense if everyone contributes to it, because that will be a mess.
-That’s why having a governing structure where you have a clear responsibility.
+That’s why having a governing structure where you have a clear responsibility is so important.
 Who is in charge for which part of the experience?
 And that means if there’s a person in charge, they get all the information from their own circle.
 Whoever they build into this circle.
 Then others can tell them “Hey we have a change here”, “Hey that’s a new paint point” and “Hey there’s a project”.
 Still, not everyone needs to be in the system to update the journey map themselves.

 Many contributors, limited owners.